-The National German Exam is administered each year to nearly 22,000 high school students in the second, third and fourth level of German.
-The Exam, now in its 56th year, provides individual diagnostic feedback, rewards students through an extensive prize program, and creates a sense of accomplishment.
-Exam results provide a means of comparing students in all regions of the country, as well as programmatic data provided to help inform curricular decisions.
-Exam results are among the criteria used in selecting the recipients of chapter awards and the national AATG/PAD Study Trip Awards, a four-week study trip program in Germany.
+The National German Exam is administered each year to nearly 25,000 high school students of German.
+The Exam, now in its 57th year, provides individual diagnostic feedback, rewards students through an extensive regional and national prize program, and creates a sense of accomplishment.
+Exam results provide teachers a means of comparing students in all regions of the country, as well as programmatic data provided to help inform curricular decisions.

 No one method, textbook, or approach is given preference over any other in designing the exams.
 The exams do reflect the principles of the World-Readiness Standards for Learning Languages and their focus on developing competence to communicate effectively and interact with cultural competence to participate in multilingual communities.
 Exam materials are selected with great care to be interesting and accessible to a large, general student population.
 They are varied in character and focus of interest.
 While the Exam is challenging, it is based on knowledge and abilities well within the reach of all students.

 Targeted Proficiencies.
 The Level 1 Exam measures student proficiencies in the Novice range as measured by the ACTFL Proficiency Guidelines.
 These students understand some ideas on familiar topics containing phrases, simple sentences, and frequently used expressions.
 They can understand the main point and a few details in short conversations, messages, and announcements.

 The Level 2 Exam measures student proficiencies in the Novice High to Intermediate Low proficiency range.
 These students understand the main idea and some details on familiar topics expressed in sentences, short conversations, presentations, and messages.